 Alcohol Abuse Prevention

-Given the prevalence of alcohol abuse in the adult population, it makes sense that we should focus on preventing alcohol abuse among young people.
+Given the prevalence of alcohol abuse in the adult population, it makes sense that we should focus on early prevention efforts aimed at young people.
 In today's world, kids are subjected to a number of societal pressures—from advertising, portrayal in popular culture and entertainment, to feeling the need to fit in with peers and social groups.
-It can be a struggle to combat the flood of these influences, however, there are many things that parents can do to help keep their children safe from the dangers of alcohol.
-If you think your teen would benefit from treatment for alcohol abuse, please call us today at 1-888-744-0069Who Answers?.
+In fact, many adolescents point to peer pressure as a potential motivation for alcohol use.1 It can be a struggle to combat the flood of these influences, however, there are many things that parents can do to help keep their children safe from the dangers of alcohol.

 Alcohol Abuse Prevention Quiz question 1